rinagalperin/biomedical_nel/readme.md

 ## :hammer: TODO

 - [x] modify HRM to accept medical terms which have no corresponding CUI
-- [ ] Filter HRM expansion using MI or Google results count
 - [ ] Fine-tune model's hyper parameters.
 - [ ] Train for 2 other communities: Depression and Sclerosis.